The volume overview allows you to explore all files that belong to a volume.

-In addition to the "filename" filter you can enable the display of image filenames in the volume overview.
+In addition to the "filename" filter you can enable the display of filenames in the volume overview.
 Simply activate the "Show filenames" switch in the filter tab .
-This may be useful if you are browsing lots of very similar looking images.
+This may be useful if you are browsing lots of very similar looking files.
 If a filename is too long to be displayed whole, it is cut off.
 Hover the cursor over the filename for a tooltip with the complete filename.

-You can sort the images in the sorting tab of the sidebar at the left of the volume overview.
+You can sort the files in the sorting tab of the sidebar at the left of the volume overview.
 The sorting tab shows a list of available properties to sort by.
 Click on an item in the list to sort by this property.
-By default, the images are sorted by their filename in ascending order.
+By default, the files are sorted by their filename in ascending order.
 You can switch between sorting in ascending () and descending () order with a click on the respective buttons.
 Reset sorting with a click on .